 WOULD I RECOMMEND THIS BOOK?

 Yes, I would.
 Some of you who have waited will need no recommendation from me.
-As one Amazon reviewer said, "Just as I remember it.
-Anne Alexander is a brilliant wordsmith.
-So glad this was reprinted."
+This book is exactly as you remember it and I know that you are thrilled that it has been reprinted.
 It is a lovely story, a sweet and innocent romance with some very nice surprises.

 It was written for middle-school readers so it is an easy but lovely read for an adult.
 As the author's daughter says in the foreword, "The original middle-school readers and I are grandmothers now...We are pleased that our daughters and granddaughters love the book as much as we did.
 I bet you'll love it, too."
 I am not sure if she was talking to me or not but I did love it and I am planning to reread it soon, something I almost never do.
 Will you be reading The Pink Dress?